guobinhit/timekit/CONTRIBUTING.md

 # Welcome!
-Thank you for contributing to auxo!
+Thank you for contributing to timekit!

 We follow the standard GitHub [fork & pull](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#fork--pull) approach to pull requests.